cloudfoundry/cli/doc/adr/0008-log-cache-clock-issues.md

   operation might be shown

-In an attempt to decouple ourselves from the client clock time we instead 'peek' at the timestamp of the latest log envelope for the application and add an offset to that timestamp in order to start reading from that point.
+In an attempt to decouple ourselves from the client clock time we instead 'peek' at the timestamp of the latest log envelope for the application and use that timestamp (plus a small offset) as our starting point.

 XXX: Describe how we arrived at the offset